fmselab/mvm-firmware-eclipse/README.md

-# mvm-firmware-eclipse
+# mvm-firmware-unittests

-This is a temporary repository to compile and execute the MVM in eclipse together with its unit tests.
+This is a temporary repository to compile and execute the MVM together with its unit tests.

 For sw integration tests see: https://github.com/fmselab/mvm-firmware

 It contains the unit tests written for the classes of MVM above HAL, using catch2.
+It is an eclipse project.

 What you  need: